Discover Mount Kilimanjaro

-Kilimanjaro offers breath-taking views and sights you’ll never forget.
-Climb Mount Kilimanjaro, the ‘Roof of Africa’, and see the plains of Tanzania in a whole new light.
+Mount Kilimanjaro offers breath-taking views and sights you’ll never forget.
+Climb the ‘Roof of Africa’, and see the plains of Tanzania in a whole new light.
 Plus, you can experience incredible natural landscapes and discover Africa’s wonderful wildlife.

 The whole mountain including the montane forest belt is very rich in species, in particular mammals, many of them endangered species.
-For this combination of features but mostly its height, its physical form and snow cap and its isolation above the surrounding plains, Mount Kilimanjaro is considered an outstanding example of a superlative natural phenomenon.
+For this combination of features but mostly its height, its physical form and snow cap and its isolation above the surrounding plains, and it is considered an outstanding example of a superlative natural phenomenon.